hackbrightacademy/tech-interview-prep/readme.md

 ## 💡 Tips for a Successful Interview

-- We conduct our interviews on [coderpad.io](https://coderpad.io/).
-It's similar to sites like [replit.com](https://replit.com/), so we recommend checking both of those out to familiarize yourself with the platform.
+- We conduct our interviews on a site similar to [replit.com](https://replit.com/).
+  Since replit.com is free, we recommend taking some time to familiarize yourself with the platform.
 - You won't be allowed to refer to notes or use outside resources (like Google) to help you with syntax during the interview.
 If you're struggling with syntax or don't know what to do next, don't worry!
 Just let the interviewer know and